ph0dv/openspot_javascript/README.md

 # openspot_javascript
 This is a simple javascript HTML page for communication with the RF Shark openspot.
 The script is a remote control from your browser to swich between C4FM and DMR reflectors.
-At this moment this script only works in Safari because of a Cross Domain error (CORS).
-This wil be fixed in a feature firmware release of the openspot.
 Just download the folder.
 Change the ipadress and password in the openspot_javascript.html file.
 Open openspot_javascript.html in Safari.

+This script only works from Firmware release 0064 of the openspot.

 This javascript is for experimentel use only.
 Use is on own risk.